sulealothman/arabic-102-keyboard/README.md

 arabic 102 keyboard script for change keyboard layout to 102 arabic ( simulate 102 on windows os)

+## Testing on : linuxmint - debian and centos

 ## Note

 Please check ara file permisions is :